2026 Volkswagen Virtus Every Variant Explained

 | Wheels & Colours | 40.6 cm R16 'Razor' Alloy wheels (set of 4), Wild Cherry Red, Rising Blue Metallic, Reflex Silver, Carbon Steel Grey Matte, Carbon Steel Grey, Candy White, Lava Blue, Deep Black Pearl |

-Also Read – Cheapest Cars With Ventilated Seats
+Also Read – Cars With DCT Under 15 Lakhs

-This is the variant for buyers who want the 1.5 DSG powertrain without the Sport family's blacked-out styling.
+It’s the definitive choice for buyers wanting the 1.5 DSG without the Sport family's blacked-out aesthetic.

 | Category | Specs |